typedefs/typedefs/Typedefs_Syntax.md

 ## End remarks

-If you are familiar with typedefs, you will notice that `mu`, `app` and `var` are missing, this is because the new syntax mostly superseed those constructors and compiles down to a representation that uses them.
+If you are familiar with Typedefs, you will notice that `mu`, `app` and `var` are missing.
+This is because the new syntax mostly supersedes those constructors and compiles down to a representation that uses them.

 If you still want to write your typedefs in terms of `mu`, and `app` you can still use the s-expression syntax available with the `--s-exp-syntax` flag